1. The definition of being ‘affected by ghosts’

 - Taking advantage of personality defects such as anger, fear, emotional nature etc. They aggravate these personality defects thus adding to our vulnerability.
 The higher our personality defects, the easier it is for the ghost to possess, thus hastening the entire process of possession.
 The ghosts are easily able to possess Tama predominant people with personality defects such as weak-mindedness, instability, intense desires and fearfulness.
 Ghosts play up our personality defects with insidious thoughts further destabilising our world.

 - Putting negative thoughts, creating doubts about oneself and others, instigating depression, causing fights in a household.
 The incorrect thoughts planted in a person by the ghost make the person misbehave.
 The person can deviate considerably from their normal behaviour thereby disturbing their own mental balance.
-An example of this would be a single young woman having intense sexual thoughts and acting upon them with anonymous men.
-This may even lead to her being abused and aggravating the problem.
-Another example of this would be financial loss to the breadwinner of the family or the family getting caught up in a scandal.
+An example of this would be a financial loss to the breadwinner of the family or the family getting caught up in a scandal.

 So, either through physical problems or mental problems, ghosts destabilise a person’s mental balance and thereby create vulnerability.